-The SSCI benchmark structure and methodology will be aligned with the GFSI benchmark and recognition process wherever feasible, whilst taking into account the specificities of the social (and in the future, the environmental) compliance sector.
+The SSCI benchmark structure and methodology is aligned with the GFSI benchmark and recognition process wherever feasible, whilst taking into account the specificities of the social compliance sector.

-SSCI will not create another social compliance standard and suppliers can not be audited directly against the SSCI criteria.
-SSCI will provide a benchmarking and recognition tool for third party auditing and certification schemes and deliver clear guidance on which schemes cover key sustainability criteria and apply robust verification practices.
+No. The SSCI will not create another social compliance standard and suppliers can not be audited directly against the SSCI criteria.
+SSCI will provide a benchmarking and recognition tool for third-party auditing and certification schemes and deliver clear guidance on which schemes cover key sustainability criteria and apply robust verification practices.

-The SSCI will not provide a database for the sharing of supplier information or audit reports.
-SSCI will provide a benchmarking and recognition tool for third party auditing and certification schemes and deliver clear guidance on which schemes cover key sustainability criteria and apply robust verification .
+No. The SSCI will not provide a database for the sharing of supplier information or audit reports.
+SSCI will provide a benchmarking and recognition tool for third-party auditing and certification schemes and deliver clear guidance on which schemes cover key sustainability criteria and apply robust verification.

 The Global Social Compliance Programme (GSCP) was set up in 2009 with the aim of harmonising existing efforts and deliver a common, consistent and global approach across sectors for the continuous improvement of working and environmental conditions in global supply chains.